Table of Contents

 But what ended up happening was Travis CI built on my

-release branch at 6:15pm… and suddenly my new blog post was live 😱!
+main branch at 6:15pm… and suddenly my new blog post was live 😱!
 What happened?
 Well, Travis CI by default runs in UTC.
 So, since 6:00pm in CST is midnight in UTC, Travis CI determined it was time to publish the blog post.
 I quickly reverted that commit on my

-gh-pages branch to hide the new post once again, and then worked to find a solution to make Travis CI behave for the remainder of the night.
+pages branch to hide the new post once again, and then worked to find a solution to make Travis CI behave for the remainder of the night.

 What I ended up finding was this.
 By adding these lines to the